project-novi/novi-docs/docs/concepts/imply.md

 ## Conflict Resolution

 We can easily create conflicting imply rules.
-For example, `a => -a b` and `b => a`.
-These two rules can run forever.
-To prevent this, Novi will apply each rule *AT MOST ONCE*.
+For example, the two rules `a => -a b` and `b => a` can run forever since one cancels the effect of the other.

+To resolve the conflict, Novi runs each imply rule at most once.
+To elaborate, implication rules gets applied recursively, where each rule is applied at most once.